langmo/profipp/examples/profizumo/README.md

   - There might have been other steps which have to be done, depending on the configuration.
 See e.g.:
     - https://maker-tutorials.com/uart-schnittstelle-am-raspberry-pi-aktiveren/
   - To test serial communication, the easiest is to first directly connect TX and RX of the Raspberry.
 It will thus send information to itself, such that you definitely know if something is not working due to the Raspberry config, or due to something else.
+- Armbian (Banana Pi M2 Zero or higher):
+  - Enable UART 3 in Settings->Armbian Settings to enable UART via pins 8 and 10.
+Reboot.
+  - In the following, use /dev/ttyS3 .
 - Configure to autostart profizumo on startup
   - Type ``sudo nano /lib/systemd/system/profizumo.service`` into the console.
   - Add the following content to the file: